BitDive Glossary

 CI/CD Gate

-A quality checkpoint in the continuous integration/deployment pipeline.
-BitDive acts as a "Deterministic Gate" by blocking PRs that fail behavioral verification against production traces.
+A quality checkpoint in the delivery pipeline.
+BitDive blocks Pull Requests that fail behavioral verification against recorded production traces.
+Runs as part of standard mvn test in any CI environment.

 Consumer-Driven Contracts (CDC)

-A testing methodology where API consumers define the expected behavior of a provider.
-BitDive automates this by analyzing real traffic to generate "implicit contracts" based on actual behavior.
+A testing methodology where API consumers define expected provider behavior.
+BitDive automates this by analyzing real traffic to create implicit contracts based on actual behavior.

 D